ESGF/esgf-test-suite/README.md

 ### Singularity

-Tested with Singularity 2.4.4 under MacOSX Sierra, Linux Mint 18.3 and CentOS 7.
+Tested with Singularity 2.5.2-dist on CentOS 7.

 A Singularity image of container is also available.
 At the moment, it only packages the dependencies (python, pip packages, etc.) of the esgf-test-suite and not the test-suite itself.
 This image is built from the offical docker image of the latest version of LTS Ubuntu (Singularity recipe is described [here](https://github.com/ESGF/esgf-test-suite/blob/master/esgf-test-suite/singularity/esgf-test-suite.def)).